electro-smith/libDaisy/doc/md/Working-With-GPIO.md

 So you get that all set up, and you might be thinking, "Well, this is great, but the LED turns off when I push the button instead of turning it on, what the heck?"

 That's because of the way we set up the button in the first step.
-Because we used the internal pull up resistor, to avoiding adding extra parts to our board, the GPIO is returning true while the button is not pressed instead of what we might expect.
+Because we used the internal pull up resistor, to avoid adding extra parts to our board, the GPIO is returning true while the button is not pressed instead of what we might expect.
 Well, C++ has a very easy way of flipping that over.

 ```cpp
 bool button_state = my_button.Read(); // state is false while button is pressed